 Bonds are a great investment to help decrease volatility in your portfolio.
 I hope everybody at least takes advantage of lower interest rates and refinances their mortgage.

 Refinancing your mortgage or any debt is one of the easiest ways to generate new passive income.
-I refinanced my mortgage to a 7/1 ARM at 2.25% for minimal fees with Credible.
+I refinanced my mortgage to a 7/1 ARM at 2.25% for minimal fees.

 As a result, I boosted my cash flow by $400 a month, which is like boosting passive income!
-Unfortunately, mortgage rates are ticking back up in 2021 due to higher inflation expectations.
-But they are still very low by historical standards.
-Best to refinance now before rates go up even further.
+Unfortunately, mortgage rates are higher in 2022 due to higher inflation expectations.

 Risk: 6, Return: 2, Feasibility: 10, Liquidity: 7.
 Activity: 10.
 Taxes: 8.
 Total Score: 43